Skip to main content

 -- Memory settings for different workload types

--- OLTP workload (many small queries)
+-- OLTP workload (many small queries, many connections)

--- OLAP workload (few large queries)
+-- OLAP workload (few large queries, few connections)

 effective_cache_size = '96GB'

-work_mem = '2GB' -- Larger for complex queries
+work_mem = '2GB' -- Much larger because OLAP queries have complex

 maintenance_work_mem = '4GB'